x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/tnef-conversion-options-exchange-2013-help.md

 For mail users and mail contacts in your organization, you have the following configuration options for TNEF conversion:

-  - **Always**   TNEF is used for all messages sent to the recipient.
+  - **Always**: TNEF is used for all messages sent to the recipient.
 The corresponding value for the *UseMapiRichTextFormat* parameter is `Always`.

-  - **Never**   TNEF is never used for any messages sent to the recipient.
+  - **Never**: TNEF is never used for any messages sent to the recipient.
 The corresponding value for the *UseMapiRichTextFormat* parameter is `Never`.

-  - **Use default settings**   TNEF messages aren't specifically allowed or prevented for the mail user or mail contact.
+  - **Use default settings**: TNEF messages aren't specifically allowed or prevented for the mail user or mail contact.
 Whether TNEF messages are sent to the recipient depends on the specific setting for the corresponding remote domain or the setting specified by the sender in Outlook.
 The corresponding value for the *UseMapiRichTextFormat* parameter is `UseDefaultSettings`.
 This is the default setting.

 Return to top